glennljs/ferociousbaxx/README.md

 * All basic CRUD functionality
     * Viewing of Products in Dashboard
     * Add, Edit, Delete Products in Dashboard
-* Filtering of Products in Dashboard
+* Filtering of Products in Dashboard by Name or SKU
 * Responsive Interface

 ## Technologies Used